3 Healthy Freezer Meals for New Moms to Prep Ahead of Time

 - To prepare the Sloppy Joes once frozen, defrost and then pour the contents of one bag into a skillet.

 - Heat to a low boil, and then serve on hamburger buns.

-Worry About One Less Thing After Birth with These Easy Recipes
+Worry About One Less Thing with These Healthy Freezer Meals for New Moms

 You got this, Mama!
 Prep these healthy freezer meals for new moms now, so you can enjoy as much time as possible bonding with and loving on your newborn once he or she makes their appearance.
 Those early postpartum weeks are for you and your little one – not for thinking about household tasks or what to cook that day.
 Be sure to connect with us on Facebook and Instagram to share your go-to freezer meals and other tips, tricks, and hacks to prepare for that postpartum period.
 The Medela family is here to support your breast milk feeding and parenthood journeys – Let us know if there’s anything we can help with!